riot logo

 A would-be intruder can easily break a pane of annealed glass to gain entry to a school and steal valuable equipment or, in a worst-case scenario, attempt to harm students and teachers who are inside.

-In terms of school security, tempered glass is a good option where student and teacher safety is a concern.
+Tempered glass is a good option where student and teacher safety is a concern.
 If a tempered school window gets broken, it won’t shatter into large, sharp shards that could potentially cause injury.

-The primary goal of wired glass windows in schools is to provide fire safety because windows won’t explode apart if they are heated up to a breaking point during a school fire.
+Wired windows have a layer of fine mesh inside the glass, which helps hold the glass together when broken under certain circumstances, such as extreme heat.
+The primary goal of using wired glass windows in schools is to provide fire safety because the windows won’t explode apart if they are heated up to a breaking point during a fire.

-As with tempered safety glass, wired safety glass is not intended for security purposes, so it won’t keep bad guys out or significantly increase the impact resistance of schoolroom windows.
+As with tempered safety glass, wired glass is not intended for security purposes, so it won’t keep bad guys out or significantly increase the impact resistance of schoolroom windows.

 2. Forced entry and burglary